Utodev/smartROM/README.md

 The SmartROM.asm file is (C) Carlo Sánchez (Uto) and it's made public under the GPLv3 license.

-The core files are (C) ZX Uno Team, and I guess the few lines Uto changed are also (C) Uto, but well, cough cough... not much :-)
+The core files are (C) ZX Uno Team, and I guess the few lines Uto changed are also (C) Uto, but well, cough cough... not much :-).
+It's also released under the GPLv3 license.